jszoo/cat-mvc/README.md

 });
 ```

-Injection of controller.
+**Injection of controller**
 There we can see some parameters in the controller handler function.
 The parameters will injected automatically base on parameter names.
 We alreay have some common used objects builtin.
 They are:
 + req         ( raw nodejs request object )
 + request     ( raw nodejs request object )
 + res         ( raw nodejs response object )